roseylikeme/cnit133/README.md

 Homework 2: Take an existing page and make it ...... r e s p o n s i v e

-Homework 3: Bootstrap + Geolocation • Abc Toys • [Link to PR](https://github.com/roseylikeme/cnit133/pull/5)
+Homework 3: Bootstrap + Geolocation • Abc Toys • [Link to PR](https://github.com/roseylikeme/cnit133/pull/5) <== If you had to pick one, check this out!